Echaflo/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-10-1.png)<!-- -->

-##### We now compute the mean and median number of daily steps of the imputed initialData.
+##### We now compute the mean and median number of daily steps of the computed initial Data.